 Safety Best Practices

-The use of traditional and ecologically friendly cleaning chemicals, when done correctly, is generally considered to be safe.
-Nevertheless, accidents do occur when you do not handle these products properly.
+When done correctly, the use of traditional and ecologically friendly cleaning chemicals is generally considered safe.
+Nevertheless, accidents do occur when these products are not handled properly.

 According to the United States Department of Labor, cleaning and janitorial work are among the most hazardous vocations in the country.
 Several chemical-related mishaps occur each year, which contributes to this trend.
-Enviro-Solutions advise that you implement a Cleaning Chemical Safety Program to limit the number of cleaning-related incidents.
+Enviro-Solutions advises implementing a Cleaning Chemical Safety Program to limit the number of cleaning-related incidents.

-Always read the labels on your cleaning goods before using them to guarantee the safety of yourself and your family members.
+Always read the labels on your cleaning goods before using them to guarantee your safety and your family.

-Cleaning products are entirely safe to use if you carefully follow the manufacturer’s directions.
+Cleaning products are entirely safe if you carefully follow the manufacturer’s directions.

 After cleaning any surfaces, thoroughly rinse them with hot water.

-Whenever we’re talking about cleaning products, it’s crucial to remember that many of them contain these ingredients; therefore, it’s essential to read the label before mixing any cleaning products.
-Combining two different drain cleaners or bleaches with another product is never good, such as a toilet bowl cleaner.
+When we’re talking about cleaning products, it’s crucial to remember that many contain these ingredients; therefore, it’s essential to read the label before mixing any cleaning products.
+Combining two different drain cleaners or bleaches with another product, such as a toilet bowl cleaner, is never good.
 Once again, the combination might be hazardous, if not deadly, in some cases.

-While we understand the desire to find the perfect cleaner, we believe that combining cleaning solutions is counterproductive.
+While we understand the desire to find the perfect cleaner, combining cleaning solutions is counterproductive.
 Follow the directions for using one at a time.

 Coronavirus

 Although this list is not exhaustive, please take the time to read more about the potentially detrimental effects of combining cleaning products and other chemicals.
-When it comes to eradicating bacteria and viruses such as the Coronavirus, the well-being of your family should be the most critical issue.
+When eradicating bacteria and viruses such as the Coronavirus, the well-being of your family should be the most critical issue.

-Because of the new coronavirus pandemic in 2019, more people spray, scrub, and wash their hands and surfaces than they usually would.
+Because of the new coronavirus pandemic in 2019, more people are spraying, scrubbing, and washing their hands and surfaces than usual.

-Although all of this cleaning has been beneficial, some unintended repercussions have been.
+Although this cleaning has been beneficial, some unintended repercussions have been.

 The number of calls to poison control centers for household cleaners and disinfectants such as bleach, nonalcohol disinfectants, and hand sanitizers has climbed by 20 percent in the last year.
 They made many calls regarding children under five accessing these things.

-However, while cleaners and disinfectants can help rid our homes of hazardous bacteria, you must use them with caution.
-It is most especially in households with children.
-When using these items, it is possible to experience irritation of the skin, eyes, nose, and throat.
+However, while cleaners and disinfectants can help rid our homes of hazardous bacteria, you must use them cautiously.
+This is most especially true in households with children.
+When using these items, it is possible to experience skin irritation, eyes, nose, and throat irritation.
 The presence of a trace amount of them can be harmful, regardless of how tiny the amount is.

 Taking cleaning agents by mouth might result in confusion, nausea, vomiting, respiratory issues, and other symptoms.